Laparoscopy in the Covid-19 environment: ALSGBI Position Statement (Conventional and Robotic)

 There are specific procedures prioritised as Type 2 or 3 within the Guide to surgical priorities that ALSGBI feel would benefit from a laparoscopic approach.

-There is a developing international consensus that urgent elective surgery should recommence and the perceived risks of aerosol production in laparoscopy can be minimised with appropriate techniques (2, 3, 4).
-ALSGBI therefore make the following recommendations for Priority level 2 and 3 surgery that is planned over the next three months:
+There is a developing international consensus that elective surgery should continue and the perceived risks of aerosol production in laparoscopy can be minimised with appropriate techniques (2, 3, 4).
+ALSGBI therefore make the following recommendations for elective surgery while Covid-19 infection remains a risk:

 1. Routine use of Covid-19 testing and pre-operative self-isolation for all suitable patients, following national guidelines.

-2. Routine use of full PPE for all operating theatre staff, following national guidelines.
+2. Routine use of appropriate PPE for all operating theatre staff, following national guidelines.

 3. Elective laparoscopic procedures should be performed in a designated ‘clean’ area, with suitably trained theatre staff.